MontealegreLuis/assert/README.md

 ## Contribute

-Please refer to [CONTRIBUTING](https://github.com/MontealegreLuis/assert/blob/main/CONTRIBUTING.md) for information on how to contribute to Assert.
+Please refer to our [contribution guidelines](https://github.com/MontealegreLuis/assert/blob/main/CONTRIBUTING.md) for information on how to contribute to this project.

 ## License